10 Myths About the U.S. Constitution Most Americans Believe

 The Constitution, as well as the Declaration of Independence, are on parchment, not hemp paper.
 According to the National Constitution Center, the myth stems from the fact that some of the unofficial, working drafts of both documents might have been on paper made from hemp since it was a common type of paper during that time.
 Here are 15 other facts about America you never learned in school.

 Technically, there are 39 delegate signatures on the Constitution.
 The Convention’s secretary William Jackson, however, also signed the document for authentication.
 Knew this one already?
 Test your knowledge with this Constitutional Amendments quiz.

 Thomas Jefferson and John Adams signed the Constitution

 Both Jefferson and Adams were out of the country, so neither signed the Constitution.
 Jefferson was in France and Adams was in Great Britain at the time of the Convention.
-This isn’t the only lie about these two presidents; don’t believe these presidential “facts” that aren’t true.

 The same signatures are on both the Declaration of Independence and the Constitution

 The two documents only have six names in common—George Clymer, Benjamin Franklin, Robert Morris, George Read, James Wilson, and Roger Sherman, the U.S. National Archives reports.
 These are the differences between the Declaration of Independence and the Constitution.